 Master Gardener meetings

-The Audrain County Master Gardener chapter typically meet the first Wednesday of the month.
+The Audrain County Master Gardener chapter typically meets the first Wednesday of the month.
 Contact the Audrain County Extension Office at 573-581-3231 about the time and location of the next meeting.

 Mexico Community Garden

 Resources and links

 University of Missouri Extension Master Gardener website contains information, resources, and online reporting for Missouri Master Gardeners.

 Missouri Master Gardener Association website provides information and resources for Missouri Master Gardeners.

 Missouri Master Gardener Manual is the complete training manual for Missouri Master Gardeners.
 Each chapter is available free online in PDF format.